 Download this article as an audio podcast

 Luckily, moving companies are highly regulated.
-California and Federal laws have been enacted to protect consumers from unscrupulous moving companies.
+California (Public Utilities Code (PUC) 5101 et. seq.) and Federal (49 CFR 375 et. seq.) laws have been enacted to protect consumers from unscrupulous moving companies.
 Your rights under these laws are explained in informational booklets that movers are required to provide to customers.
 Both the California and Federal (Interstate) booklets are available online, and are great sources of information.
 Some of the most important rules are summarized here.

 The Public Utilities Commission (PUC) requires all California in-state movers hold a permit.
 Applicants must meet the strict qualification guidelines, including a background check, to receive a permit.
 The Public Utilities Commission maintains a database of companies with active permits, which you can use to verify a moving company's license.